 Planning – With the growth of DERs, the difference between true load vs the net load is becoming a non-trivial amount.
 The utility needs to understand the amount of load that aggregate DERs on a feeder are serving or often termed as “masking” to plan for total load.
 A utility has an obligation to serve and in the event a DER is not available the utility must provide “standby service” to be able to serve the load that particular DER is offsetting.

-Blackstart – When a feeder experiences a disturbance, DERs on the feeder trip offline momentarily (DERs have historically been designed to trip offline momentarily once a system disturbance is detected vs. “riding through” a minor disturbance).
+Automatic Reclosing/Restoration – When an electric feeder experiences a disturbance, DERs on the feeder trip offline momentarily (DERs have historically been designed to trip offline momentarily once a system disturbance is detected vs. “riding through” (a condition that a DER should not contribute to).
 Upon correction of the system disturbance, the line is re-energized but there typically is a delay before DERs come back online.
 During this time, the load the aggregate DERs were serving is no longer “masked.”
 The utility leverages telemetry data to plan and reserve capacity for this atypical scenario.
 The absence of this planning can lead to further system disturbances.

 Operation Switching – For planned or unplanned maintenance work, feeders or line sections must be de-energized to allow work to be performed.
 Telemetry information is utilized to determine total load, including load that may be “masked” by local DERs, and determine if that load can be adequately served from a different source.